 It’s part of a free seven-episode TV writing masterclass that can help you break out from the pack and get your idea onto the small screen.
-Although the series focuses on television, nearly all of the concepts are applicable to your short film, and how it can be leveraged to a bigger project (if you package it carefully).
+Although the series focuses on television, nearly all of the concepts are applicable to your short film.
+Then decide how it can be leveraged into a bigger project (if you package it carefully).

 Check out this Whiplash short.
 Even if it had never evolved into an Oscar-winning feature, this short film would still be worth your time.

 7. Determine the best format

 That short film idea of yours might be bigger than a short film.

 Writing a short film and having trouble ending it?
 Are there several other connected stories that this one inspires?
 Is your lead character so dynamic that he or she wants to do and say more?

 If you have the makings a short film story that could be developed into an entire series...stranger things...have definitely happened in Hollywood.

 You might want to make your short film YouTube friendly.
 You might be writing short films to submit to festivals.
 Whatever your goal, the work needs to stand on its own.

 They tell a concise and cohesive story that ends when the credits roll.
 They don’t leave the viewers hanging with unanswered questions (unless that’s the point of the story).